WD-Scott/WordsofWar/README.md

 ## Reproducing Results
 Notebooks were developed on Google Colab with a T4 GPU.
 To run locally, ensure sufficient memory for BERT vectorization (~4GB RAM).
 File paths in the notebooks use relative references and should work without modification.

+> **Note:** The figures and metrics in the Report section below correspond to the results published in the [arXiv paper](https://arxiv.org/abs/2412.08868), which used the original dataset source.
+Re-running the notebooks with the current Kaggle dataset may produce different numerical results due to differences in the underlying data.

 <details>
 <summary><h1 style="font-size: 22px;">Report</h1></summary>